Greek language question: Konemenos and The Question of the Language

-"Language... is a means, not an end," he wrote, and should be judged on its effectiveness in conveying meaning and emotion.
-'Vulgarity and impropriety' are properties of the content, not the language itself; and since even the lόgioi—the learned—are now accepting the use of demotic in poetry, it has proved capable of conveying even the most sublime concepts.
-"I believe," he continued, "that our modern language is a perfection of the ancient."
+"Language ... is a means, not an end", he wrote, and should be judged on its effectiveness in conveying meaning and emotion.
+"Vulgarity and impropriety" are properties of the content, not the language itself; and since even the lógioi–the learned–were by then accepting the use of Demotic in poetry, it had proved capable of conveying even the most sublime concepts.
+"I believe", he continued, "that our modern language is a perfection of the ancient".

 For Konemenos, as for so many others, the language question had a patriotic and spiritual dimension.
 "All other nations have a present.
-We do not...
-By despising and renouncing our language, we are despising and renouncing our present."
+We do not. ...
+By despising and renouncing our language, we are despising and renouncing our present".

 Two years later, Konemenos published Once More on Language, in which he answered his critics and developed his ideas.
-To those who complained that his prose did not sound like genuine demotic speech, he explained that he was trying to develop a 'de-regionalized' demotic.
-The supporters of Katharevousa had always maintained that the spoken dialects differed so much among themselves that it would be impractical to use demotic as a written language; Konemenos showed that there was more than enough common ground.
+To those who complained that his prose did not sound like genuine Demotic speech, he explained that he was trying to develop a "de-regionalized" Demotic.
+The supporters of Katharevousa had always maintained that the spoken dialects differed so much among themselves that it would be impractical to use Demotic as a written language; Konemenos showed that there was more than enough common ground.
 "We don't have dialects, but we have idioms".